 Types of disciplinary actions:

 - Conditional license.
 This permits the individual to continue to practice, but must meet certain conditions within a specified time period.

 - Limited / restricted license.
 This permits the individual to continue to practice, but only within well-defined parameters.
 Some orders allow for the limitation to be lifted once certain conditions are met.

 - Suspension.
 This requires the individual to cease all practice until the suspension is lifted.

-[Note: If the Complaint Committee determines that there is an imminent risk of harm to the public, they may act quickly to temporarily suspend a license.
+[Note: If the Practitioner Review Committee determines that there is an imminent risk of harm to the public, they may act quickly to temporarily suspend a license.
 Within 10 days of the suspension, the Board will hold a hearing before its own members to determine whether the suspension should be continued, modified or lifted.
 Evidence may be presented by the Board or the licensee in affidavit form only.
 The licensee, or their counsel, may appear for oral argument.
 Within five working days of the hearing, the Board shall issue its order.
 If the suspension is continued, based on a finding that the licensee has violated the Dental Practice Act, the licensee is entitled to a hearing before an Administrative Law Judge within 45 days of the issuance of the suspension order.]

 - Voluntary Surrender.
 This action is taken when an individual agrees to surrender their license as a resolution to violations found in their practice.

 - Revocation.
 This action results in the individuals license being annulled altogether.
 This is the most extreme disciplinary action that can be taken by the Board.

 - Two or more Practitioner Review Committee members decide a matter is non-jurisdictional.